Crisis Counseling Assistance & Training Program Grants

 • Promoting individual and community resilience.

-Services provided through the CCP are anonymous, free and provided in non-traditional locations such as homes, shelters, hotels, disaster recovery centers, churches, schools, community events and other locations where people affected by disasters are located.
-Click here for a list of participating local mental and behavioral health authorities and their contact information (PDF).
+Services provided through the CCP are anonymous, free, and provided in non-traditional locations such as homes, shelters, hotels, disaster recovery centers, churches, schools, community events and other locations.
+Read a list of participating local mental and behavioral health authorities and their contact information (PDF).

-The ISP Crisis Counseling Assistance and Training Program grant provides immediate, short-term disaster relief and crisis counseling services for up to 60 days after a major disaster declaration.
+• The Immediate Services Program (ISP) provides immediate, short-term disaster relief and crisis counseling services for up to 60 days after a major disaster declaration.

-The RSP Crisis Counseling and Training Program provides help with disaster relief for up to nine months after a major disaster declaration.
-The RSP funds ongoing counseling services and support where clients can show continuing need for these services.
+• The Regular Service Program (RSP) provides help with disaster relief for up to nine months after a major disaster declaration.
+Funding is used when needed for ongoing counseling services and support.

 Contact Us